 - Alzheimer’s disease

 Chronic conditions like these could lead to health complications that require ongoing treatment or intervention.
 Some elderly adults with chronic conditions might also need long-term care at a nursing home or assisted living facility (ALF).
 Either of these outcomes could contribute to rising healthcare costs and overall spending in the United States.

 2. Chronic disease prevalence

 Six out of every 10 adults in the United States have a chronic disease or condition, according to the Centers for Disease Control and Prevention (CDC).
 The most common chronic conditions in the U.S. include:

-We can identify diagnosis volumes and comorbidity information using Definitive Healthcare medical claims data.
+We can identify diagnosis volumes and comorbidity information using Definitive Healthcare’s Atlas All-Payor Claims data.
 These data are an important tool for understanding chronic disease prevalence in the United States.
 All-payor claims data can provide insight into comorbidities, common procedures or areas with a high volume of specific chronic disease diagnoses.

 Chronic conditions often require long-term medical attention.
 Some conditions may also limit daily living activities, which could warrant use of home health care or other support services.
-Some people also suffer from anxiety, depression, and other mood disorders due to the challenges of living with a chronic illness.
+Some people also suffer from anxiety, depression, and other mental health disorders due to the challenges of living with a chronic illness.

 Much of this healthcare spending goes toward services like routine office visits, prescriptions, outpatient treatments or emergency care.